Teddy (film): Production

-The film was announced by Shakti Soundar Rajan in March 2019 which also marked his fifth directorial venture and maiden collaboration with actor Arya.
-The principal photography of the film commenced in May 2019.
-Sakshi Agarwal was approached to play a supporting role after participating in the reality TV show Bigg Boss Tamil 3.
+The film was announced by Shakti Soundar Rajan in March 2019, marking his fifth directorial venture and his maiden collaboration with actor Arya.
+Principal photography commenced in May 2019.
+Sakshi Agarwal was cast in a supporting role following her participation in the reality television show Bigg Boss Tamil 3.

-Magizh Thirumeni who was known for his directorial venture Thadam was cast to play a supporting role which also marked his acting debut.
-The theme of the film revolves around the special character Teddy Bear in animation which would appear for nearly 80 minutes of the film.
-The film was predominantly shot in Chennai and in a few locations across Europe.
+Magizh Thirumeni, known for directing Thadam, was cast in a supporting role, marking his acting debut.

+The film centres on an animated teddy bear character, which appears for a significant portion of the runtime.
+Filming took place predominantly in Chennai and at several locations across Europe.

-The shooting portion of the film was wrapped up in February 2020.
-In June 2020, Thirumeni confirmed the film would proceed with a theatrical release, despite rumours that they were exploring an OTT media service release.
+Principal photography was completed in February 2020.
+In June 2020, Thirumeni stated that the film was planned for a theatrical release, despite reports suggesting a direct release on an OTT platform.

 Soundtrack

-The soundtrack of the film is composed by D. Imman, continuing his collaboration with the director for the third time after Miruthan (2016) and Tik Tik Tik (2018).
-The lyrics are written by Madhan Karky.
-The first single En Iniya Thanimaye which was sung by Sid Sriram was released on 14 February 2020 coinciding with the Valentine's Day.
-Later the video song of "En Iniya Thanimaye" was released on 1 March 2021.
+The soundtrack album was composed by D. Imman, marking his third collaboration with director Shakti Soundar Rajan after Miruthan (2016) and Tik Tik Tik (2018).
+All lyrics were written by Madhan Karky.

+The first single, En Iniya Thanimaye, sung by Sid Sriram, was released on 14 February 2020, coinciding with Valentine's Day.
+The video version of the song was released on 1 March 2021.
-All tracks are written by Madhan Karky.